gforceg/node-hound/README.md

-watchman - directory tree watcher for node.js
+hound - directory tree watcher for node.js
 =============================================

 Cross platform directory tree watcher that works, even on Windows
 -----------------------------------------------------------------

 I've recently started some node.js projects, and have been very unhappy with the results.
-Many work well, but aren't cross platform.  watchman was written to create a simple directory tree watcher, with lots of tests, that actually works.
+Many work well, but aren't cross platform.  hound was written to create a simple directory tree watcher, with lots of tests, that actually works.
 Even on Windows.

-watchman is designed to be very simple, fast and reliable.
+hound is designed to be very simple, fast and reliable.

 Installation
 ------------